Bandwidth/bandwidth.github.io/campaigns/guides/bandwidth10dlcCampaignImportApiGuide.md

 3. Scroll until you see /accounts/{accountId}/tnoptions<br/>
 4. Click and see the POST endpoint with detailed descriptions<br/>
 For more info on TNs, please see [Number Management](../../numbers/about.md).<br/>
-For more info on ordering a TN, please see [our number ordering guide](../../numbers/guides/onDemandNumberSearchAndOrder.md).

 ## Bulk Assign a campaign to multiple TNs
 We do not have a publicly exposed REST endpoint for bulk TN updates.
 Please see how to import a csv in our [campaign import Dashboard UI guide](bandwidth10dlcCampaignImportUiGuide.md#assign-a-campaign-to-a-tn).<br/>